direktiv/function-builder/docs/README.md

 #### x-direktiv-function

 This attribute can be used to provide a copy-and-paste example of the function to use in Direktiv workflows.
+It will be used to generate tests as well.

 ```yaml
 ...